 Another income source is radio airplay.
 Note that radio airplay is considered a public performance and thus, every song played over the radio airwaves receives performance royalty that goes to the songwriter and music publisher.

 Synchronization royalties are the payments received for having a song licensed for use in a particular film, television show, video game, or television or radio commercial.
-Film licensing can amount between USD 20,000 to USD 30,000 while a TV license can amount to around USD 50,000.
+Film licensing can amount between USD 20,000 and USD 30,000 while a TV license can amount to around USD 50,000.

 The total amount that songwriters and for this instance, singer-songwriters receive from royalty fees varies.
-To provide an example nonetheless, Lady Gaga received USD 728,000 in 2012 for co-writing the hit single “Poker Face”.
+To provide an example nonetheless, Lady Gaga received USD 728,000 in 2012 for co-writing the hit single “Poker Face.”

 Income of pop music artists from non-music endeavors